 E v DPP – instructed to represent the appellant for an offence of failing to provide a specimen.
-A successful preliminary legal argument was made as to procedural inadequacies in the procedure and the conviction was quashed on appeal.
+A successful preliminary legal argument was made as to procedural inadequacies and the conviction was quashed on appeal.

 Toby Humphreys v DPP EWHC 2794 (Admin) – instructed to represent the appellant.
 The question for the court was whether the Appellant had capacity to understand or comply with a Criminal Behaviour Order following expert evidence from a psychiatrist.
 [Archbold Criminal Pleading, Evidence and Practice 2021 – 5A-817]

 R v B, M P (Operation Careen -2019) –Led Junior Counsel in a successful prosecution of a conspiracy to burgle including 35 burglaries.